pattonsgirl/Spring2022-CEG2350/Labs/Lab10/README.md

 ## Part 2 - Network Sniffing

-For this part, use your PC (not the AWS instance).
-I have configured a server to toy with for this part.
+For this part, I have configured a server to toy with for this part.
 The server's IP address is `3.228.104.170`

 - **Useful Commands: `nslookup`,`nmap`, `nc`**

 1. Does `3.228.104.170` have a hostname?
 2. Scan `3.228.104.170` for open ports.
 Identify which ports are open.
 3. One of the server ports is hosting a webpage.
 How can you view the webpage?
+   - It's easiest to play with this in your web browser, but `curl` is a fun command to try.
 4. Find out what version of SSH is running on `3.228.104.170`.

 - Resources: